thejoshwolfe/poaf/README.md

 [APPNOTE.txt](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) is an old document that has not been modernized since the early 1980s.
-The plain text format could have been a charming stylistic curiosity if it weren't for all the other long-standing problems with the document, which suggests the 1980s formatting is further evidence of PKWARE's unwillingness to take accountability for the document's quality.
+The plain text format could have been a charming stylistic curiosity if it weren't for all the other long-standing problems with the document, which suggest the 1980s formatting is further evidence of PKWARE's unwillingness to take accountability for the document's quality.

+First, some minor complaints.
 The use of ISO verbs ("SHALL", "MAY", etc.) is incorrect.
 For example, `4.3.8  File data` specifies that file data "SHOULD" be placed after the local file header, when really that's the only place for it to be, so it needn't have any ISO verb, but "SHALL" would be the appropriate one.